D. Jensen Holliday Professor

 204 Hodges Hall | 225-578-0395 | firstname.lastname@example.org

 Joshua Darr received his Ph.D. in political science from the University of Pennsylvania.
 He also obtained a master’s in political science with an emphasis on American Politics, political communication and methodology at Penn, and a bachelor’s degree in political science from Boston College.
-His research focuses on the placement and effects of campaign field offices, the importance of local newspapers for voter learning and political awareness, and the ability of campaigns to influence the quantity and tone of their local media coverage.
+His research focuses on campaign strategy, political knowledge, partisan polarization, and local news.

 Campaigns attract attention from local media by appealing to the news values of proximity and conflict.
 I find that candidates receive more stories in the local press in areas where they establish a presence.
 By subsidizing locally framed content, campaigns can increase their local earned media, with larger effects in competitive states and areas without investments in previous elections.